davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/soap/installation/index.md

 -   **Proxy Grant Ticket** (valid for 8 hours) This kind of ticket validates your UTS username and password. **It is not necessary to obtain a new Proxy Grant Ticket each time you make a call to the API.
 However, it is necessary to use the proxy grant ticket each time you make a call to the API to request a single-use ticket.** A Proxy Grant Ticket could be considered "the ticket that gets you a ticket."
 -   **"Single-Use" Ticket** - This ticket expires after an individual call is completed.
 Therefore, each time you make a call to the API, you must request a new Proxy Ticket.

-Please see [this very simple client example](../soap/simpleClient.html) that demonstrates using the Proxy Grant/Single-Use Tickets

 ##### Proxy Grant Ticket
 ~~~~